 - A. Each competitor will be given a 350g sample of Single Origin green coffee for the green evaluation, along with a blank Green Evaluation Scoresheet to complete.
 (Quakers in the scoresheet will be identified after production roasting, not at the green grading time). - B. Competitors are expected to demonstrate good knowledge of green coffee, its defects, and an ability to use the equipment supplied to evaluate the coffee properties. - C. Green coffee evaluation will be done according to Standards and Definitions as defined in the Standards and Definitions section below and following the usage guidelines explained during the competitor orientation meeting. - D. Defect Count should be determined based on the guidelines detailed by the SCA Green Arabica Coffee Classification and the SCA Defect Handbook that is based on a 350g sample.
 No handbook will be allowed during the green evaluation time. - E. Competitors will have 30 minutes to 1 hour of green evaluation time to complete their Green Evaluation Scoresheet for the Single Origin green coffee issued by the official.
 A competition official will keep time of each competitor.
-No extra time will be given except in case of a technical problem, but this will be at the discretion of the head judge or stage manager and the technical problem must be raised by the competitor before the completion of competition time.

-- F. Once a competitor has finished green grading, they must submit their green evaluation scoresheet with the defects, separated into a bag/container provided, to be checked by the head judge or a certified Q grader. - G. If the competitor has not finished their submission during the allotted time period, they will be allowed to proceed until the submission is completed.
+No extra time will be given except in case of a technical problem, but this will be at the discretion of the head judge or stage manager and the technical problem must be raised by the competitor before the completion of competition time. - F. Once a competitor has finished green grading, they must submit their green evaluation scoresheet with the defects, separated into a bag/container provided, to be checked by the head judge or a certified Q grader. - G. If the competitor has not finished their submission during the allotted time period, they will be allowed to proceed until the submission is completed.
 One-quarter (.25) point will be deducted from the competitor's total score for every second over the allotted time, up to a maximum penalty of 15 points (1 minute).
 If a competitor is still working at 1 minute past their allotted time, the maximum penalty will be applied, and work must stop.
 No work done after this time will be evaluated. - H. Competitors will evaluate moisture using the moisture-measuring device provided by the Competition Body.
-Competitors must show that they have the ability to measure the water content of green coffee. - Competitors will evaluate density, using the equipment supplied by the Competition Body.
-Competitors must show that they have the ability to measure the density of green coffee. - J. Screen size will be determined using only screens supplied by the Competition Body.
+Competitors must show that they have the ability to measure the water content of green coffee.
+To earn a score of 1 in this category, the moisture will be described within +/- 0.5% variance.

+- Competitors will evaluate density, using the equipment supplied by the Competition Body.
+Competitors must show that they have the ability to measure the density of green coffee.
+To earn a score of 1 in this category, the density will be described within a +/-5 grams variance comparing the competitor's submission to the average of the 3-5 measurements taken by officials. - J. Screen size will be determined using only screens supplied by the Competition Body.
 Competitors should demonstrate the ability to use the supplied screens to evaluate the screen size of the coffee.
 Competitors will shake 350g of green coffee through sizing screens and record the weight in grams for the 3 screens that retain the greatest number of beans.